 - • Understand the history and traditions of the discipline

 - • Connect the arts with the cultures and societies that they are a part of

 - • Integrate the arts into one’s life as a member of the community

 - • Function as a citizen and lifelong learner through attitudes, skills, and knowledge gained in courses in areas of knowledge outside of one’s are of focus.

 All CJD students must plan their program with the art advisor Lynne Hull.
 The following procedure outlines the process for this achieving this award.

 Candidates for the CJD must complete 60 credits of college-level courses (numbered 100 or greater) with a minimum GPA of 2.5.
 The required jewelry classes (25 credits) must be taken at NSC.

 At the completion of the required courses, the students must exhibit their work either on campus or at an approved venue.
 This should be a solid body of work expressing their mastery of materials.
 Final approval and recommendation to award the CJD rests with the art faculty.

 Some art courses are only offered once a year, so students should consult their advisors and the annual schedule.
 Substitutions may be made with the approval of an art advisor and the dean.

-See the following PDF document for the complete requirements, a reccommended sequence of courses, and a course planning worksheet.
+See printer friendly PDF document at top of this page for the complete requirements, a recommended sequence of courses, and a course planning worksheet.